dashvlas/awesome-ios-interview/README.md

 <img src="Resources/Main.png">

-## Question's localization
+## Select language!
 Guide for interviewers and interviewees.
 Review these iOS interview questions - and get some practical tips along the way.
 A small guide to help those looking to hire a iOS developer for work.

-🔛 Select language for questions and get started!
+🔛 Select language for questions and get started right now!
 <a href="Resources/Russian.md"><img src="Resources/Artboard-filled-left.png" width=50%></a><a href="Resources/English.md"><img src="Resources/Artboard-filled-right.png" width=50%></a>

 ## Install the app